 Buffalo Wings may have roots in Buffalo but their popularity spans the world.

-We’ve eaten Buffalo Wings on four different continents so far but there’s nothing like eating the crispy American food favorite in the city where they were invented back in 1964.
+We’ve eaten Buffalo Wings on four different continents so far and we’ve baked Buffalo Wings at home but there’s nothing like eating the crispy American food favorite in the city where they were invented back in 1964.
 After more than a half century, Buffalo Wings are as popular in Buffalo as ever and maybe even more so.

 Plan to eat as many Buffalo wings at as many Buffalo bars and taverns as your stomach can handle.
 Not only is that the best way to find your favorite, but it’s also something you’ll regret not doing later.